tayyipozturk/Aid-Request-and-Management-System/README.md

 - `remove(requestid)` : Removes a request from the campaign.
 Returns True if successful, False otherwise
 - `update(requestid, owner=None, items_dict=None, geoloc=None, urgency=None, comment=None)` : Updates the request's information, returns True if successful, False otherwise
 - `getrequest(requestid)` : Returns the request `(request_dict['data'].get())` with the given id if found, None otherwise
-- `query(item=None, loc=None, urgency=None)` : Returns a list of requests that match the given parameters
+- `query(item=None, loc=None, urgency=None)` : Returns a list of requests that match the given parameters.
+Item parameter is an array of Items.
-- `watch(callback, item, loc, urgency)` : Adds a watch to the campaign for the items.
+- `watch(callback, item, loc, urgency)` : Adds a watch to the campaign for the items in the item array.
 Returns watch id if successful, None otherwise
 - `unwatch(watchid)` : Removes a watch from the campaign.
 Returns True if successful, False otherwise

 ### Enum.urgency.py